wimrijnders/V3DLib/Doc/FAQ.md

 | 4 threads | *not supported* | 32 registers | |

 - vc5 added a four thread per QPU mode, with 16 registers per thread. vc5 was skipped in the Pi's.
-- v3d doubled the size of the register file.
+- v3d doubled the size of the register file (A and B combined, see note below).

 Further: